BRP Laurence Narag: History

 In 2019, the Philippine Navy raised a requirement to procure a new class of coastal patrol interdiction craft (CPIC) that would be missile-capable and are based on Israel's Shaldag V patrol boat design, and would replace the Tomas Batilo-class fast attack crafts that have been retired in service.

 A contract was signed between the (DND), Israel Shipyards Ltd. and Israeli Ministry of Defense on 9 February 2021, with the Notice to Proceed to start the effectivity of the contract released on 27 April 2021.

 The sixth boat of the class, the Laurence Narag (907), arrived in the Philippines together with its sistership Herminigildo Yurong (906) on 18 November 2023, and was christened as the BRP Laurence Narag (PG-907).

 Subsequently, both vessels have commissioned into active service within the Littoral Combat Force on 21 May 2024.

 The hull number's use of "PG" indicates that the boats are classified as Patrol Gunboats based on Philippine Navy's 2016 naming classification standards.

+Under a new Standard Operating Procedures on Classification, Name, Number and Categorization of Philippine Navy ships, craft, aircraft and ground equipage released in 2026, the BRP Laurence Narag's pennant number was replaced from PG-907 to PG-205.

 Design

 Armament

 The ship class was designed to carry one bow-mounted Mk.44 Bushmaster II autocannon mounted on Rafael Typhoon Mk 30-C remote-controlled weapon station, and two M2HB Browning 12.7 mm/50-cal. heavy machine guns mounted on Rafael Mini Typhoon remote-controlled weapon stations.

-It is also one of the few ships of the class that did not have a Rafael Typhoon MLS-NLOS missile launcher for Spike-NLOS surface-to-surface missiles upon its commissioning, although the boat was fitted for the missile launcher there are plans to integrate such weapon in the future.